 My Thoughts on Intern Year, Expressed Through a History & Physical

-Morgan Shier, MD, family medicine resident physician at Providence Hood River Memorial Hospital
+Morgan Shier, MD, family medicine resident at Providence Hood River Memorial Hospital

 Two Years Post the Match: A PGY-2 Story

-Sarab Sodhi, MD, emergency medicine resident physician at Cooper University Hospital
+Sarab Sodhi, MD, emergency medicine resident at Cooper University Hospital

 Sanyukta Janardan, MD, pediatrics resident at Yale School of Medicinenbsp